 The earth is not exactly round but what is called a geoid, that is, an ellipsoid flattened at the poles (The North Pole and the South Pole).
-Even in that shape the earth is not perfect.
+Even in that shape, the earth is not perfect.
 It actually has corners in its ellipticality.
 These are located at Ireland, off Peru, South of Africa and near New Guinea.
 The North Pole and the South Pole are referred to the North and South ends of the Axis of Rotation.
 The axis of rotation, along which the earth revolves in front of the sun, is tilted towards the sun by 66 degrees.
-The earth is at distance of about 93.2 million miles from the sun.
+The earth is at a distance of about 93.2 million miles from the sun.
 It takes 365.256 days for the earth to travel around the sun and 23.9345 hours for the earth to rotate a complete revolution along its axis of rotation in front of the sun.

 The globe of the earth is marked by a network of meridians stretching from pole to pole and of lines of latitude perpendicular to them.
 Any location on the Earth is described by two numbers- its latitude and its longitude.
-If a pilot or a captain of ship wants to specify position on a map, these are the “coordinates” they would use.
+If a pilot or a captain of a ship wants to specify the position on a map, these are the “coordinates” they would use.

 Meridian is an imaginary line of constant longitude stretching over Earth’s surface from the north pole to the south pole.
 Since the equator is a circle, we can divide it-like any circle-into 360 degrees, and the longitude of a point is then the marked value of that division where its meridian meets the equator.
-What that value is depends of course on where we begin to count on where zero longitude is.
-For historical reasons, the meridian passing through Greenwich, England, is the one chosen as zero longitude.
+What that value depends of course on where we begin to count on where zero longitude is.
+For historical reasons, the meridian passing through Greenwich, England, is the one chosen as zero longitudes.
 It is marked as Prime Meridian.
 Longitudes are measured from zero to 180 degrees east and 180 degrees west, and both 180-degree longitudes share the same line, in the middle of the Pacific Ocean.